Innovation is at the heart of Legrand's culture and development

 Open innovation: A new way to innovate

 At Legrand, innovation also thrives on collaborative projects with the scientific community, industry and academia.
 These initiatives spark creativity and open the way to concept car-type experiments that expand the field of possibilities.
-The Group also works within competitiveness clusters and technology transfer centers.
+We also work within competitiveness clusters and technology transfer centers.

 Breaking new ground

-For over four years, Legrand has partnered with AmazonTM to create new services around voice assistance.
-In 2019, for example, the Group launched its first connected switch with the AlexaTM voice assistant built in.
+For over five years, the Group has partnered with AmazonTM to create new services around voice assistance.
+As a result, Legrand launched the first connected switch with the AlexaTM voice assistant built in.
 The two companies are also working together to develop new voice recognition features.

-Since 2017 Legrand has worked actively with CEA Tech, one of France’s most advanced research laboratories, especially in the area of digital technologies.
-Under this partnership, the Group works with researchers, engineers and designers to assess the technologies of tomorrow and create new concepts that will continue to make the customer experience even better.
+Legrand works actively with CEA, one of France’s most advanced research laboratories, focusing especially on digital technologies.
+Under this partnership, the Group cooperates with researchers, engineers and designers to assess the technologies of tomorrow and create new concepts that will continue to improve the customer experience.